 Figure 25: UML diagram of the Navigation Extension Module (classes in green)

 The space cells are classified into two major groups: NavigableSpace and NonNavigableSpace.
 NavigableSpace represents all indoor spaces (e.g., rooms, corridors, windows, stairs) that can be used by a navigation application.
-Spaces connecting others are also considered by this class (such as openings.
-NonNavigableSpace represents all indoor spaces that are not navigable, either because they are physically occupied by indoor features such as furniture or walls) or because of other navigation constraints (e.g., accessibility).
+Spaces connecting others are also considered by this class (such as openings).
+NonNavigableSpace represents all indoor spaces that are not navigable, either because they are physically occupied by indoor features (such as furniture or walls) or because of other navigation constraints (e.g., accessibility).
 Both NavigableSpace and NonNavigableSpace are child’s classes of CellSpace.
 Figure 26a illustrates such spaces on a 3D model.

 NavigableBoundary and NonNavigableBoundary represents boundaries of NavigableSpace and NonNavigableSpace respectively.
 They are for describing the navigability of the spaces’ sides.
 For example, for the door space in Figure 26b, the sides that are meeting with the walls are of class NonNavigableBoundary, and the rest are NavigableBoundary.
 They are child’s classes of the CellBoundary class.
 The association of CellSpace and CellBoundary classes with Node and Edge in IndoorGML core module ensures a link between the navigation module and the dual space.